AhmedElsherbini/PADLOC_stats/README.md

 **What do you need?**

-ImportantL I have developed this script in python 3.9.
+Important: this script was written in Python 3.9.

 You shall have the _padloc.csv files in one folder and these dependencies (pandas, openpyxl ,glob,and argparse)